Anabot12/Anabot12/README.md

 - 👋 Hi, I’m @Anabot12
 - 👀 I’m interested in doing projects in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning Java, R, C/C++, Python
+- 🌱 I’m currently learning Java, C/C++, Python
 - 💞️ I’m looking to collaborate on any platform
 - 📫 You can contact me on ananyaamathur03@gmail.com